Discover How to Achieve a Greener Workplace

 But how does the facility manager’s role differ when it comes to sustainability in a 35-year-old building?
 When evaluating how to operate with sustainability goals for buildings that aren’t designed for energy and environmental efficiency, the answer is simply to make changes one step at a time.

 Whether that’s understanding limitations or educating oneself on best practices in sustainable facilities management, facility managers need the proper tools and resources available today if they want to achieve sustainability in these existing buildings.
+Standards for care in the workplace and the attention to detail for people’s well being is rising to the top of priority lists.
+Guaranteeing a safe and sustainable workplace environment that is environmentally friendly is no longer a negotiable topic.

 What is Sustainable Facility Management?